wolffles/portfolio/_posts/2017-11-8-making-blocipedia.md

   9. set up a git repository.

 ## the app
-<p> it might seem overwhelming when starting a project but you just have to look at the project in little steps and tasks.
-You don't have to work on your app in this order but this is how I went about making it.
+<p> It might seem overwhelming when starting a project but you just have to look at the project in little steps and tasks.
+You don't have to work on your app in this order but this is how I went about making it.</p>

   1. start with a welcome page.
     * you can do the next step manually or use a the generator.